zhuyuqing/bestconf/doc/mysql.md

 Result
 -----------
-We use [Sysbench](https://github.com/brianfrankcooper/YCSB) that is a widely adopted benchmark tools in the workload generator for MySQL to generate the target workload.
-Currently, the workload adopted in our test is workoada, and we set recorecount to 17000000 and operationcount to 720000.
-Figure 1 is the scatter plot of performance for Cassandra under YCSB workloada workload.
+We use [Sysbench](https://github.com/nuodb/sysbench) that is a widely adopted benchmark tools in the workload generator for MySQL to generate the target workload.
+Currently, the test type in our experiment is oltp and the test mode is simple, and we set num-threads to 16, oltp-table-size to 10000000, and max-time to 300.
+Figure 1 is the scatter plot of performance for MySQL under OLTP simple test mode.
 <table border="0" cellspacing="0" cellpadding="0" frame=void rows=none cols=none rules=none>
 <tr border="0">
 <td border="0">